mediapop/python-spreedly/readme.markdown

 A python API for the spreedly subscription service.
 ===================================================

-This wrapper is currently not complete, and currently serves more as a backend for [django-paid-subscriptions](https://github.com/chrisdrackett/django-paid-subscriptions).
+This is an api wrapper for [spreedly](http://spreedly.com).
+It is not complete, and is primarily used as a backend for [django-spreedly](http://github.com/mediapop/django-spreedly).

-However the plan is that this should be able to stand alone to use the spreedly service with any python project.
+It is intended to be turned into a general python api that is usable for any project.

 Todo:
 =====

 * add support for sending a user to spreedly to sign up for a subscription
 * add support for checking if a subscription for a user has been activated
+* update these docs

-Please raise all issues with this project at our [lighthouse](http://chrisdrackett.lighthouseapp.com/projects/39822-python-django-spreedly) page.
+Please report all issues to our git hub [issue tracker](https://github.com/mediapop/python-spreedly/issues)